Crumbls/importer/README.md

 - Example and test scaffolding are present, but features are incomplete.
 - Please see Discord for updates and discussion.

-A Laravel package for importing data from remote sources.
+A Laravel package for importing data from remote sources with production-ready reliability, scalability, and Laravel-native architecture patterns.

 ## Installation